 My Amazon S3 photo backup solution

-Far far away, someone, somewhere said:
+Far, far away, someone, somewhere said:

 “There are two kinds of people, those who back up their data and those who have never lost all their data.”

 Luckily for me, I have never been a victim of a situation where I lost all of my data simply because I do backups regularly.
 I never do a full backup of my machine though.
-I can download an operating system in few minutes, restore my system preferences via a single click, install all my frequently used apps using a single command, pull all of my projects from Github and listen to music on my Technics SL-1200 or stream it from Apple Music.
+I can download an operating system in a few minutes, restore my system preferences with a single click, install all my frequently used apps using a single command, pull all of my projects from GitHub and listen to music on my Technics SL-1200 or stream it from Apple Music.
 The only thing that I keep backed up is my photo collection.

 My backup strategy in a nutshell

 No matter what, I always store this collection on two physical devices.
-It can be my computer’s hard drive, an external flash disc, NAS server or a RAID array.
+It can be my computer’s hard drive, an external flash disk, NAS server or a RAID array.
 Currently I use two totally average external hard drives by Segate.
 I am the happy owner of a superb Sony α7R III that shoots 80 megabyte ARW files.
 Taking that into consideration I’ve realised that I may run out of storage on these hard drives very quickly, but for now they do the job.

 However, things happen!
 Disks fail, people rob, rivers flood, comets fall.
-In case any of that occurs I need one more copy in the cloud.
-I have tested multiple solutions and services over the past few years and finally I feel that I have found something that is going to stick around.
-Although making a backup to a local hard drive is fairly easy and straight forward, cloud backups are way more complicated.
-Luckily I am here to help you out.
+In case any of that occurs, I need one more copy in the cloud.
+I have tested multiple solutions and services over the past few years, and finally, I feel that I have found something that is going to stick around.
+Although making a backup to a local hard drive is fairly easy and straightforward, cloud backups are way more complicated.
+Luckily, I am here to help you out.

 What I consider to be a good cloud backup and things that I don’t care about

 I am here today not to compare the available options or convince you to use one over the other.
-I spent years looking for a solution that suits my needs and I would like to share it with you.
+I spent years looking for a solution that suits my needs, and I would like to share it with you.